oxlime/0xCairo/README.md

 # 0xCairo
-The second race of the year brings you to Cairo
+The second race of the year brings you to Cairo.
 Start of a new onchain esport

 ![alt text](./midjourney_oxcairo.png)